MichelGauvin/esp32_beer_ferm_ctrl/README.md

 File: /srv/docker/nginx/etc/nginx.conf

-Append the following configuration at the end of the http {} block:
+Append the following configuration at the end of the http {} block, xxx.xxx.xxx.xxx is the ip address of your ESP32 on your local network:

         server {
             listen 443 ssl;